-During your visit to the U.S. on a B-1 or B-2 visa, your plans may change.
-Perhaps you will be given the opportunity to stay in the U.S. longer than you initially expected or even a chance to work or study in the U.S. for a temporary period of time.
+During your visit to the U.S. on a B-1 or B-2 visa (as a visitor for business, pleasure, or medical treatment), your plans could change.
+Perhaps you will be given the opportunity to stay in the U.S. longer than you initially expected, or even a chance to work or study in the U.S. for a temporary period of time.

-If you file after your B-1 or B-2 status has expired, you are now considered "out of status."
-In order to successfully change your status or extend your stay, you must show that there were extraordinary circumstances beyond your control that caused you to delay filing your request and that the time elapsed was reasonable given the circumstances.
-Good examples of “extraordinary circumstances” are medical emergencies, loss or theft of your passport or other travel documents, or if you can show that you attempted to file your request and it was returned because it was unknowingly “defective” due to missing information, filing fee, or other documents.
+If you try to file after your B-1 or B-2 status has expired, however, you are considered "out of status."
+In order to successfully change your status or extend your stay at that point, you will need to show that there were extraordinary circumstances beyond your control that caused you to delay filing your request and that the time elapsed was reasonable given the circumstances.

-Some examples of the types of evidence that USCIS wants to see are:
+Some examples of the types of evidence that USCIS will want to see are:

 To change your status, you cannot simply submit Form I-539 and wait for your application to be approved.
 You must also meet all of the eligibility requirements for the new visa and submit the appropriate petition to USCIS.

 For example, if you are changing to change to F-1 (academic student) or M-1 (vocational student) status, you must be accepted into a full-time program by a U.S. school and meet other requirements such as having a "prospective student" endorsement noted on your visa.
 For more information, see Application Process for an F-1 or M-1 Student Visa: Changing Status if Already in the U.S.

 If you hope to work in the U.S. temporarily, a visa for that purpose must be available (there can be long waits depending on your level of education and expertise) and your employer must comply with all necessary procedures, such as obtaining labor certification.